SardorDev12/SardorDev12/README.md

 ## My Tech Stack

 - 💼 Here are some of the technologies I work with:
-  - 🌐 Front-end: HTML, CSS, JavaScript, React
+  - 🌐 Front-end: HTML, CSS, Sass, JavaScript, React, Redux
-  - 🖥️ Back-end: Node.js, Express.js, Python
-  - 🛢️ Databases: MongoDB, MySQL
   - 📦 Other: Git, VSCode

 ## My Projects